Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander_image.md

 A LED strip doesn't only exist as a single strip, the same system is also used in a LED matrix.
 In this example, we will control such a [8*32 LED matrix](https://www.amazon.nl/dp/B0B81R484Z).

+Full LED strip code walkthrough, and additional info in this live session with Frank and Robert:

+{{< youtube eToIXACqSuY >}}

 ## Intro

 This example is based on the [Pixelblaze Output Expander (PBOE) JBang example](/examples/jbang/pixelblaze_output_expander/).
 Make sure to check out the PBOE example, so you fully understand how to set up and use JBang, and connect and control a LED strip via a PBOE.